nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    TTPs (Tactics, Techniques, and Procedures)
       Patterns of activities or methods associated with a specific threat actor or group of threat actors.

+   Autopsy ForensicVM plugin
+      A specific plugin for the Autopsy framework that aids in the forensic analysis of VMs.

+   Autopsy framework
+      A platform used for conducting digital investigations, such as for analyzing disk images or VM files.

+   Data source
+      Specific input or evidence, such as a disk image or VM file, which will be analyzed within the forensic tool.

+   Host configuration
+      The settings that determine how the data source is treated or processed within a forensic analysis environment.

+   Disk Image or VM File
+      A type of data source that represents either a snapshot of a disk or a virtual machine image.

+   Forensic image
+      A digital copy of a device's storage, used for the purpose of forensic investigation.

+   Sector size
+      A fundamental unit of data storage on a disk, usually specified in bytes (e.g., 512 bytes).

+   Python Ingest Plugin
+      A plugin in Autopsy used to automate the ingestion of data from a data source.

+   ForensicVM Client plugin
+      A specialized tool within the Autopsy ForensicVM plugin suite that aids in the forensic analysis of virtual machines.

+   ForensicVM Loader
+      Part of the ForensicVM toolset that initializes the forensic analysis environment for VM analysis.